 1. Provide Meaningful and Challenging Work

-Challenging and new tasks are also important to keep productivity and motivation high.
-A new task can reduce the boredom and repetitiveness of the job and a challenging task can give the employee a sense of importance and will feel valued within the company.
+Challenging and new tasks are also important to keep employee engagement, productivity and motivation high.
+A new task can reduce the boredom and repetitiveness of the job, while a challenging task can give the employee a sense of importance that will make them feel valued within the company.

-2. Improve Employees' Life
+2. Improve Employees' Lives

 4. Compensation & Benefits

 According to the Yerkes – Dodson Law, too little pay will lead to unhappy employees, and too much will lead to the employees being too excited about pay to work.
 Key performance indicators that lead to bonuses and rewards are useful to maintain motivation and productivity.

 It's best practice to be informed about industry salary benchmarks to ensure you are paying your employees correctly.

 Culture is the key to making employees feel like they are part of a family, creating a sense of belonging to the organisation they work for.
 The importance of your corporate culture should never be underestimated.

 Even if all of the previous 4 motivators are achieved in your workplace, it is important to remember how detrimental discouragement within a working environment can be.
 A culture that promotes teamwork can limit unnecessary bureaucracy, over control by managers and withholding of information.

 Teamwork can empower the employees to have confidence in speaking their mind and formulate fresh new ideas, as well as improve employee retention overall.